Rural Free Delivery: History

 The Post Office Department first experimented with the idea of rural mail delivery in 1896, to determine the viability of RFD.
 It began with five routes covering 10 miles, 33 years after free delivery in cities had begun.
-The first routes to receive RFD during its experimental phase were in Jefferson County, West Virginia, near Charles Town, Halltown, and Uvilla.
+The first routes to receive RFD during its experimental phase were in Jefferson County, West Virginia, near Charles Town; Halltown; and Uvilla.

 Legislation by Congressman Thomas E. Watson of Georgia mandated the practice, and RFD finally became an official service in 1896.
 That year, 82 rural routes were put into operation.
 Tens of thousands of routes had to be found.
-A massive undertaking, nationwide RFD service took several years to implement, and remains the "biggest and most expensive endeavor" ever instituted by the U.S. postal service.
+A massive undertaking, nationwide RFD service took several years to implement, and remains the "biggest and most expensive endeavor" ever instituted by the U.S. Postal Service.

 The service grew steadily.
-By 1901, the mileage had increased to over 100,000; the cost was $1,750,321 and over 37,000 carriers were employed.
+By 1901, the mileage had increased to over 100,000; the cost was $1,750,321, and over 37,000 carriers were employed.
 In 1910, the mileage was 993,068; the cost was $36,915,000, and 40,997 carriers were employed.
 In 1913 came the introduction of parcel post delivery, which caused another boom in rural deliveries.
 Parcel post service allowed the distribution of national newspapers and magazines, and was responsible for millions of dollars of sales in mail-order merchandise to customers in rural areas.
-In 1930, 43,278 rural routes served about 6,875,321 families, about 25,471,735 persons, at a cost of $106,338,341.
+By 1930, 43,278 rural routes served over 6,875,300 families, amounting to about 25,472,00 persons, at a cost of $106,338,341.
 The Rural Post Roads Act of 1916 authorized federal funds for rural post roads.